firozkhan18/technologies-notes/second-round-interview.md

 - **Question Focus:** How do you stay ahead of emerging trends and technologies in the full-stack development landscape?
 - **Key Areas:** Research, attending conferences, networking, and early adoption of new technologies.

----

-This structure and detailed breakdown will help you in both evaluating the candidate’s managerial and technical abilities while also ensuring their leadership approach aligns with your organizational needs.

 ### **4. General Development & Problem Solving**

 #### **Q: How do you ensure code quality and maintainability in a full-stack project?**